danbev/learning-v8/README.md

     DECL_ACCESSORS(raw_properties_or_hash, Object)

-Now properties (named properties not elements) can be of different kind internally.
+Now properties (named properties not elements) can be of different kinds internally.
 These work just like simple dictionaries from the outside but a dictionary is only used in certain curcumstances at runtime.